5×5 Workout 101

 - If you can’t make the 5 reps one week, do a “deload”.
 This is there you take a day where your training is all brought back to 50% of your 1RM again.

 - After this “deload” session knock your weights down 10%, and start the cycle again of adding 2.5kg.

-There are many other 5×5 program variations that you can try.
+There are many other 5×5 workout variations that you can try but know that this is one of the best ways to build muscle and lose fat.
 The basics will always be the best. and they have proven results.
 The classic bodybuilders used them and it’s still a cornerstone in lifting to this day.
 As you progress in your physique, you will look fondly at the 5×5 program as the time where you really got to grips with the Iron Game, and started to become much stronger and fitter.